RacovitaMadalina/MLMOS/tema2/README.md

 The game will be located in /opt/pywumpus.

+HOW TO USE IT?

+Clone this repo.
 For building the docker image, the following command will construct a docker image from the entire directory that will have the alias 'butterfly-terminal':

     docker build -t butterfly-terminal .